 (A) ICT Track courses

 A selection of regular courses taught in English at the Polytechnic School from the following degrees: Audiovisual Systems Engineering, Computer Engineering, Telematics Engineering, Biomedical Engineering.
 The courses are in the areas of Multimedia Networks, Network and Service Management, Wireless Networks and Protocols, Business Management and Innovation, Audio and Image Processing, Software Engineering, Programming, Interactivity.
 Computer Graphics, Intelligent Systems, Business Management and Innovation, Signal Processing and Audiovisual Systems, Sound and Music, Image and Video, Synthetic and Systems Biology, Neuroscience, Cardiovascular Science and Cross-disciplinary Computational Technologies

-The list of selected courses for Academic Year 2019-20 can be checked here.
+The list of selected courses for Academic Year 2020-21 will be published soon.

 (B) Experimental learning and research